 Capturing packets with Wireshark

-Wireshark is great tool for capturing and analyzing network packets.
-Lesser-known feature is capturing packets transmitted via USB subsystem.
-To do that under Linux, you have to load usbmon
+Wireshark is a great tool for capturing and analyzing network packets.
+A lesser-known feature is the support for capturing packets transmitted via the USB subsystem.
+To do that in Linux, you have to load the usbmon

 kernel module first.
-More information on Wireshark wiki.
+More information is provided on the Wireshark wiki.

 modprobe usbmon